stencila/dockta/README.md

 - *Code analysis*: To stop Dockter doing code analysis and take over specifying your project's package dependencies, just remove the leading '.' from the `.DESCRIPTION`, `.requirements.txt` or `.package.json` file that Dockter generates.

 - *Dockerfile generation*: Dockter aims to generate readable Dockerfiles that conform to best practices.
-They 🦄 [#36](https://github.com/stencila/dockter/issues/36) include comments on what each section does and are a good wat to start learning how to write your own Dockerfiles.
+They 🦄 [#36](https://github.com/stencila/dockter/issues/36) include comments on what each section does and are a good way to start learning how to write your own Dockerfiles.
 To stop Dockter generating a `.Dockerfile`, and start editing it yourself, just rename it to `Dockerfile`.

 - *Image build*: Dockter manage builds use a special comment in the `Dockerfile`, so you can stop using Dockter altogether and build the same image using Docker (it will just take longer if you change you project dependencies).